 VIDEO GAME COMMISSION

-For acoustic orchestral music to be used in video games, cinematics or applications.
+For music to be used in video games, trailers, cinematics or apps.

 1) Up to 20% of the fee can be discounted if you would like to share some of the sales revenue

 2% discount is equal to 1% of gross revenue share offered

 (e.g. 20% discount on the commissioning fees = 10% gross revenue share)

 2) Up to 20% of the fee can be discounted if you let me keep 100% of the commercial rights to the music